Sub-Workflow

 Inputs

 • passVariablesToChild – passes variable values from parent to child instance.
-Make sure, the child instance has the same variables, named exactly same as the parent variables
+Make sure the child instance has the same variables, named the same as the parent variables

 • passGlobalsToChild - Pass globals to child instance